grafana/loki/docs/sources/alerting/_index.md

 The Ruler supports six kinds of storage: configdb, azure, gcs, s3, swift, and local.
 Most kinds of storage work with the sharded Ruler configuration in an obvious way, i.e. configure all Rulers to use the same backend.

 The local implementation reads the rule files off of the local filesystem.
-This is a read only backend that does not support the creation and deletion of rules through [the API](https://grafana.com/docs/loki/latest/api/#Ruler).
+This is a read-only backend that does not support the creation and deletion of rules through the [Ruler API](https://grafana.com/docs/loki/latest/api/#Ruler).
 Despite the fact that it reads the local filesystem this method can still be used in a sharded Ruler configuration if the operator takes care to load the same rules to every Ruler.
-For instance this could be accomplished by mounting a [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) onto every Ruler pod.
+For instance, this could be accomplished by mounting a [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) onto every Ruler pod.

 A typical local configuration might look something like:
 ```